Managing your pension in a time of uncertainty

 John Husselbee, Head of Multi Asset at Liontrust Assett Management, who oversees over £100 Million of client’s hard earned investments, gives his comments on Brexit.

 Our multi-asset approach at Liontrust is grounded on the idea of long-term patient investing, ignoring short-term market noise as far as possible.
-This has clearly become increasingly difficult when it comes to Brexit, and with the issue set to dominate the news as the clock ticks down to the UK’s scheduled ‘leaving date’ on 29 March, investors are understandably concerned.
+This has clearly become increasingly difficult when it comes to Brexit, and with the issue set to dominate the news for some time yet.
+Investors are understandably concerned.

 Without wanting to downplay the situation, market historians tell that us that politics rarely has a long-term effect on investment performance.
 We would also stress the fact that our portfolios – and many others – are globally diversified and not dependent on the success (or otherwise) of the UK economy.
 We are more tied into the global economy, of which the UK accounts for just over 3% (and around 6.5% of the global stock market), so Brexit – however it plays out – is unlikely to be a significant driver.